Adaptive Control in Autonomous Driving via Real-Time Recurrent RL: Experimental Setup

 For fine-tuning, we use a reward function based on the agent's distance to the reference line, the heading difference, and the rate of change of the steering angle.
-To allow for slight deviations, each reward modality uses a slack value that indicates whether the task is achieved and is scaled with a weight for each reward modality.
+To allow for slight deviations, each reward modality uses a slack value to indicate whether the task is achieved, and the reward is scaled by a weight for each modality.
 To determine the car's pose, we first map the experimental area with \verb|slam_toolbox|\footnote{\url{https://github.com/SteveMacenski/slam_toolbox}} and record key points along the marked line.
 Using the mapped environment, we estimate the agent's pose via a Monte Carlo-based approach inspired by \cite{walsh17}.

+We evaluate the robustness of our approach to distribution shifts by shifting the output steering angle by 0.1 rad, which corresponds to $\approx 19 \%$ of the action range, and introducing visual disturbances caused by ambient (sun) light entering our lab.
+The steering shift is applied after 100 seconds of inference, typically during the third lap, depending on the model's performance.